Come What May (1952 song)

-"Come What May" (aka "The Gipsy Song") is a popular song, with lyrics by Allen Schiller and music by Al Sanchez.
+"Come What May" (aka "The Gipsy Song") is a popular song, written by Vaughn Horton in 1951.
 It was popularized by Patti Page in 1952.

-The Page recording was issued by Mercury Records as catalog number 5772 (backed with "Retreat"), and first reached the Billboard chart on February 9, 1952, lasting 13 weeks and peaking at number 9.
+The Page recording, in an arrangement by Joe Reisman, was issued by Mercury Records as catalog number 5772 (backed with "Retreat"), and first reached the Billboard chart on February 9, 1952, lasting 13 weeks and peaking at number 9.